 We have a preference that folks not smoke around us.
 Please let us know if you do smoke, so that we can look at some strategies that support us keeping our lungs pink and happy and un-tempted by tobacco and you feeding your habit in a way that is not terribly inconvenient to you.

 We live in a community that has very restrictive covenants regarding pets.
-Because of this, we are not currently accepting canine companions of apprentices.
-Service dogs permitted.
+Because of this, we am not currently accepting canine companions of apprentices.